 How Well It Worked

-Reagan cut the top marginal income tax rate from 70 percent to 28 percent.
-He reduced the top corporate tax rate from 48 percent to 34 percent.
+Reagan cut the top marginal income tax rate from 70% to 28%.
+He reduced the top corporate tax rate from 48% to 34%.
 That helped boost the economy out of the worst recession since the Great Depression.

 Studies show that tax cuts aren't equally effective in creating jobs.
 Cuts to lower-income families directly translate into increased spending.
 That boosts demand and economic growth.
 Tax cuts to higher-income families are often invested, saved, or used to pay off debt.
 That boosts the stock market and banks, but not retail.